 I know that we’ve got deadlines to meet, budgets to meet, people to appease, but ultimately if a scheme doesn’t work or it’s not working right, then it’s not worth putting in.
 As an engineer my passion is certainly getting it right, and then the glove is doing it safely.

 I’m not an extremist type when it comes to making it safe, because sometimes you can create paperwork for paperwork’s sake.
 I’m quite pragmatic with it, if we can use steps we use steps, you have to look at each individual case and plan your works in a safe and efficient manner.
-You can’t just use blanket, overpriced solutions to undertake the works, you have to mitigate the risk through your methodology.
+You have to mitigate the risk through your methodology.

 What is the toughest decision you’ve had to make in the last six months?